ZikangXiong/ZikangXiong.github.io/index.md

 # Projects

 ## Verifiable Reinforcement Learning
-Despite deep neural networks have achieved promising performance in various tasks, they are generally used as a black-box function without any formal guarantee on its properties.
-For example, without formal analysis, we cannot know whether a neural-network-controlled drone, which was operated in a complex environment, will collide with ground or not.
+Despite deep neural networks have achieved promising performance in various tasks, they are generally used as black-box functions without any formal guarantee on their properties.
+For example, without formal analysis, we cannot know whether a neural-network-controlled drone, which was operated in a complex environment, will collide with the ground or not.
 This line of work provided verifiable safety guarantee for cyber-physical-systems (e.g., robots, UVA) trained with deep reinforcement learning.

 ### Related publications:
 *Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning*